Powerlearnproject/se-assignment-day-2-git-and-github-Obii-Oblak/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Common Pitfalls:
+Conflicting merges.
+Forgetting to commit changes.
+Pushing sensitive data.
+Poor commit messages.
+Not using branches properly.
+Best Practices:
+Write clear and concise commit messages.
+Use branches for new features and bug fixes.
+Regularly pull changes from the main branch.
+Resolve conflicts promptly.
+Use .gitignore to exclude sensitive data.
+Communicate with your team.
+Use pull requests for code review.
+Keep your branches small and focused.
+Write good README files.
+Utilize issues and project boards.